 HUMAN 32 Film Studies: Focus on ...
-3 units
+3 units 54 lecture hours

 Study of a particular director/artist, genre, or national cinema: Students view and discuss full-length feature films; topic to be specified in class schedule.
 Not open for credit to students with credit in ENGL 32 or THART 32.(L)